Just because they are common doesn't mean they aren't marring.

-Further note how single statements in the Bible and statements used by SRF may be the same, or sometimes look-alikes, while the over-all atmosphere of look-alike statements from different cultures carry fairly different overtones, so to speak.
+Further note how fragmented or seemingly similar statements from different cultures carry different meanings.
 Yogananda-SRF's main teachings are of Hinduism, Elliot Miller of a Christian Research Institute sums up.
-[Miller link]
+[Miller article (PDF)]

 Avoid getting fragmented; go for integration instead.
 All who guess they can move mountains by just saying something to the mountains, may or may not consider themselves saved - Martyrs in the millions in the first church may have believed many gospel sayings, unable to free themselves from animals in the Colosseum and elsewhere in the large Roman Empirre.
 They had similarly been misled to think when the end of the world would come.
 The gospels' Jesus was wrong again.
-Bart Ehrman has written a book about it . . .
-Jesus: Apocalyptic Prophet of the New Millennium.
-(2001).
-In this book, Ehrman examines textual and archaeological sources and proposes that Jesus can be best understood as someone who believed the world would end dramatically within the lifetime of his apostles and that a new kingdom would be created on earth.
-It did not happen, he seems like a false prophet.
+In Jesus: Apocalyptic Prophet of the New Millennium.
+(2001), Dr. Bart D. Ehrman examines textual and archaeological sources and proposes that Jesus can be best understood as someone who believed the world would end dramatically within the lifetime of his apostles and that a new kingdom would be created on earth.
+Since it did not happen, he seems like a false prophet.
 Here are sayings from the Old Testament (the Law) on false prophets:

 A prophet who presumes to speak in my name anything I have not commanded him to say . . . must be put to death.
 You may say to yourselves, "How can we know when a message has not been spoken by the Lord?"
 If what a prophet proclaims in the name of the Lord does not take place or come true, that is a message the Lord has not spoken.
 That prophet has spoken presumptuously.
-Do not be afraid of him (Deuteronomy 18:22).
+Do not be afraid of him.
+Deuteronomy 18:20-22.

 "Watch out for false prophets . . . inwardly they are ferocious wolves.
-By their fruit you will recognise them. . . .
-Every tree that does not bear good fruit is cut down and thrown into the fire.
-Thus, by their fruit you will recognise them.
+By their fruit you will recognise them. . . . by their fruit you will recognise them.
 [Matthew 7:15-20, passim]

 Ehrman, Bart D. Forged: Writing in the Name of God: Why the Bible's Authors Are Not Who We Think They Are.
 New York: HarperCollins, 2011. ⍽▢⍽ Ehrman exposes the deceptions he knows of: Books in the Bible's New Testament were not passed down by Jesus' disciples, but were instead forged by other hands.
 It was common practice.
 The book is written for people who associate Christianity with truth, and find they are misled there.